-We are primarily exposed to interest rate risk through our Senior Secured Credit Facility, which was amended on August 6, 2020.
-As of December 31, 2021, we had no outstanding indebtedness under our Senior Secured Credit Facility.
+We were primarily exposed to interest rate risk through our Prior Senior Secured Credit Facility and the Prior Amended Credit Agreement, which were terminated concurrent with our entry on May 3, 2022 into the replacement ABL Facility.
+At December 31, 2022, we had no outstanding indebtedness under our ABL Facility.